cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 topic: Reproducible Research
 maintainer: John Blischak, Alison Hill, Ben Marwick, Daniel Sjoberg, Will Landau
 email: jdblischak@gmail.com
-version: 2022-11-11
+version: 2022-11-14
 source: https://github.com/cran-task-views/ReproducibleResearch/
 ---

-The goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, better understood and verified.
-Packages in R for this purpose can be split into groups for: literate programming, pipeline toolkits, package reproducibility, project workflows, code/data formatting tools, format convertors, and object caching.
+The goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, understood, and verified.
+Packages in R for this purpose can be roughly split into groups for: literate programming, pipeline toolkits, package reproducibility, project workflows, code/data formatting tools, format convertors, and object caching.